salithadinushika/National-Road-Fatality-Analysis---Australia/README.md

-# 🇦🇺 National Road Fatality Monitor: Data-Driven Insight for Smarter Road Safety Decisions
+# Understanding Road Fatalities in Australia: A Data‑Driven Insight for Smarter Road Safety Decisions

 ## 🎯 Overview